 A lot of pets love to chew plants, especially when they’re teething.
 Something to bear in mind before you bring your new puppy or kitten home is which indoor plants are pet-friendly.
-You’d be surprised to learn that some indoor plants are actually quite toxic to animals and can cause your pet diarrhea, vomiting, and even death in rare cases!
+You’d be surprised to learn that some indoor plants are actually quite toxic to animals and can cause your pet diarrhoea, vomiting, and even death in rare cases!

 If you’re a plant and animal lover like me, it just makes sense to replace your potentially poisonous plants with some pet-friendly ones.
 You don’t even have to leave your home.
 Just Google ‘online plant marketplace’ and browse at your leisure.